 Empty Pantry?
 Time to Go Shopping

 Your best bet for fighting a kitchen fire is not a baking ingredient.
 Next time you go shopping to restock your shelves, add a fire extinguisher to your cart - the correct kind - before you suffer a bigger fire.
 (A water-based fire extinguisher will cause the same issues as using water.)
-The best type of entinguisher for grease fires is a Class B dry chemical fire extinguisher.
-However class B-C "kitchen fire extinguishers" will also suffice, including affordable aerosol cans and new, stove-top varieties which mount under the range-hood/over the stove.
+The best type of extinguisher for grease fires is a Class B dry chemical fire extinguisher.
+However class B-C "kitchen fire extinguishers" will also suffice, including affordable aerosol cans and new, stove-top varieties that mount under the range hood/over the stove.

 Deep-fried kitchen?
 Even a seemingly small amount of fire damage can be tough to tackle.
-Luckily, from the small, yet significant, to the large and catastrophic, the caring professionals at Rainbow Restoration ® have you covered.
-Contact us for the careful cleanup of your kitchen today.
+Luckily, from the small, yet significant, to the large and catastrophic, the caring professionals at Rainbow Restoration® have you covered.
+Call us for 24/7 emergency service or schedule an appointment online to get started today.